Birding By Boat

 The Fishing Islands where we tour include the islands, coastal wetlands and the reefs and shoals that are the location of nesting sites for a number of species, particularly in May and June.

-Great blue herons, white egrets and gulls nest in rookeries off-shore.
-Bald-eagles spend time here as do a number of waterfowl and other species.
+Great blue herons nest in rookeries off-shore.
+Bald-eagles and white egrets nest nearby as do a number of waterfowl and other species.

 The endangered piping plover nested on these shores in 2008 when water was low and there was suitable nesting habitat.